 The water supply receives substances from the environment that are naturally occurring contaminants.
 These include:

-• Minerals- The presence of calcium and magnesium in water causes "hard water," which creates pipe scale accumulation and appliance problems.
+Minerals—The presence of calcium and magnesium in water causes "hard water," which can lead to pipe scale accumulation and appliance problems.

-• Organic matter- Decomposing vegetation along with soil runoff causes drinking water to change its taste and color as well as produce odors.
+Organic matter- Decomposing vegetation and soil runoff causes drinking water to change its taste and color and produce odors.

-• Radon- Radon appears as a naturally occurring radioactive gas within the water supply from its dissolving process within surrounding rocks and soil.
+Radon—Radon is a naturally occurring radioactive gas that enters the water supply by dissolving within surrounding rocks and soil.

-The sources generating man-made contaminant material originate from human industrial and agricultural then urban development activities.
+The sources generating man-made contaminant material originate from human industrial and agricultural, followed by urban development activities.
 Some of the key pollutants include:

-• Industrial pollutant- Local petrochemical plants release hazardous chemicals together with heavy metals, which can infiltrate nearby water sources.
+Industrial pollutant- Local petrochemical plants release hazardous chemicals and heavy metals, which can infiltrate nearby water sources.

-• Agricultural runoff- Fertilizers and pesticides, together with herbicides, contaminate surface water supplies when agricultural runoff occurs during rainfall.
+Agricultural runoff—Fertilizers, pesticides, and herbicides contaminate surface water supplies when agricultural runoff occurs during rainfall.

-• Lead and copper- The release of lead and copper by deteriorating pipe systems and plumbing equipment creates dangerous threats to the health of infants as well as pregnant women.
+Lead and copper- The release of lead and copper by deteriorating pipe systems and plumbing equipment creates dangerous threats to the health of infants and pregnant women.

 Many diseases arise from waterborne microorganisms which intrude into treated water supplies.
 Common microbial contaminants include: